risk-first/website/practices/Testing.md

 ![Testing Process](images/testing_process.png)

 The more _automated_ a test is, the more cheaply it can be re-used.
-However, the process of automation takes longer, and so adds [Schedule Risk](Schedule-Risk].
+However, the process of automation takes longer, and so adds [Schedule Risk](Schedule-Risk).
 Whether or not it's worth automating is to some extend going to depend on how much you [value  future time](Risk-Theory).

 **Automated Testing** has an interesting effect on managing [Complexity Risk](Complexity-Risk):  Although you may initially write a Unit Test (say) to mitigate the risk of [having implemented a feature wrongly](Feature-Risk), you are also given insurance against future change breaking that feature.
 That is to say, they are _regression tests_.
 However, implementing tests like this is better than building regression tests, [as discussed here](Regression-Testing).